janimatic/xclip/readme.md

 - Tahoma2D plugin
-    XClip is not yet part of the official tahoma2d master build A new PR will be submited soon and that will make binaries available for windows mac and linux The work in progress can be found in the [tahoma2D xclipio branch](https://github.com/tahoma2d/tahoma2d/compare/master...janimatic:tahoma2d:xclipio)
+    XClip is not yet part of the official tahoma2d master build A new PR will be submited soon and that will make binaries available for windows, mac and linux The work in progress can be found in the [tahoma2D xclipio branch](https://github.com/tahoma2d/tahoma2d/compare/master...janimatic:tahoma2d:xclipio)

 Getting and Building the Code